ziyoung/better-wilcom-docs/wilcom-docs/CrossStitch/cross-stitch_digitizing/Flood-fill_color_blocks.md

 ## To flood-fill color blocks...

-1Select a color from the color palette.
+1. Select a color from the color palette.

-2Select a Fill stitch type.
+2. Select a Fill stitch type.

-3Click the Flood Fill icon.
+3. Click the Flood Fill icon.

-4Click within a closed area.
+4. Click within a closed area.
 The stitch block is converted to the selected stitch type and color.

 ![cross-stitch_digitizing00063.png](assets/cross-stitch_digitizing00063.png)